marigold-dev/training-dapp-1/README.md

 Wait a bit for the confirmation popup and you are done

-You can chek on temple extension that your account has been increased by 10 Tez
+You can check on temple extension that your account has been increased by 10 Tez

 ### Local wallet